 In addition to memorizing the basic technical information, K.N.
 Rao strongly recommends that students learn to do many calculations manually, like the dashas and divisional charts, instead of relying on computer software programs.
 A jyotishi’s initial focus should be to develop technical skill and clear, interpretive logic.
 If the jyotishi relies on computers for all calculations and on intuition for chart interpretation they may never develop a substantial level of technical proficiency.

 It’s not enough just to memorize technical information – it must be applied over and over to as many charts as possible.
 No matter how many workshops one attends or theoretical books one reads nothing can replace experience in chart interpretation.
 One drop of practice is better than an ocean of theory as they say.

 The jyotishi doesn’t have to give readings to get experience.
 He or she can do retrospective research by studying past events in anyone’s chart without the pressure of having to give an accurate reading or offering sound advice.
 For example, it’s helpful to analyze charts of actors who have won an Oscar, or friends who have received a promotion at their job.
 It’s also helpful to analyze the charts of celebrities or individuals who epitomize specific character traits.
 There are also books and astrological journals with example charts that one can study.

-By getting into the habit of continually studying charts, for instance 3 or more per day, one's understanding of jyotish will accelerate dramatically.
+By establishing a habit of continually studying charts, for instance 1-3 per day, one’s understanding of jyotish will accelerate dramatically.